Director's Column

-In 2012, the Dutch artists Lernert and Sander — known for their irreverent sense of humour — created a new perfume by blending 1,400 fragrances — in essence every perfume released the previous year — into one potent concoction.
-The end result was a fragrance packed with the overwhelming cocktail of scents that permeates the perfumes and cosmetics floor of any major department store.
+In 2012, Dutch artists Lernert and Sander – known for their irreverent sense of humour – created a new perfume by blending 1,400 fragrances into one potent concoction.
+The end result was a fragrance packed with an overwhelming cocktail of scents that permeate the perfumes and cosmetics floor of any major department store.

 The fragrance was called “Everything”.